naman-gitwork/Netflix-Data-Analysis-Project-/README.md

 # 📊 Netflix EDA Project

 This repository contains an Exploratory Data Analysis (EDA) on a Netflix dataset.
-The aim is to uncover insights into the content available on Netflix, identify trends, clean the data for further use, and visualize key metrics such as genre distribution, release patterns, and popularity of content.
+The objective of this project is to uncover insights into Netflix content, identify trends, clean the data for future use, and visualize key metrics like genre distribution, release patterns, and content popularity.

 ---

 ## 🔍 Project Overview

-- **Dataset Shape**: 9827 rows × 9 columns
+**Dataset Shape:** 9827 rows × 9 columns
-- **Objective**: Perform EDA to understand patterns and clean the dataset for future modeling or dashboarding.
+**Objective:** Perform EDA to understand patterns and clean the dataset for future modeling or dashboarding.
-- **Key Steps Covered**:
-  - Data Cleaning & Preprocessing
-  - Handling Duplicates & Missing Values
-  - Outlier Detection (Popularity)
-  - Feature Engineering on Date and Genre Columns
-  - Visual Analysis using Seaborn and Matplotlib

 ---

-## 🧹 Data Cleaning Highlights

-- Converted `release_date` to `datetime` for year extraction
-- Dropped irrelevant columns: `overview`, `original_language`, `poster_url`
-- Cleaned `genre` column (comma-separated values with wide spacing)
+## Key Steps Covered:
+- **Data Cleaning & Preprocessing**
-- Checked for and removed duplicates
+  - Handling duplicates and missing values.
-- Handled outliers in the `popularity` column
+  - Outlier detection (particularly in popularity).
+  - Feature engineering on date and genre columns.

+- **Visual Analysis:**
+  - Visualizing key metrics such as genre distribution, popularity trends, and production over time.

 ---

-## 📊 Visual Insights

-- Year-wise content distribution
-- Genre frequency & popularity trends
-- Popularity analysis and outlier behavior
-- Content production trends over the years
+## 🧹 Data Cleaning Highlights:
+- **Date Handling:** Converted `release_date` to a datetime format for year extraction.
+- **Column Cleaning:** Dropped irrelevant columns like `overview`, `original_language`, and `poster_url`.
+- **Genre Column:** Cleaned up genre column (comma-separated values with extra spaces).
+- **Duplicates & Outliers:** Checked for and removed duplicates, handled outliers in the popularity column.

 ---

-## 📁 Files Included

-- `Netflix EDA .ipynb`: The complete Jupyter Notebook with code, output, and visualizations.
-- `README.md`: This documentation file.
+## 📊 Visual Insights:
+- **Year-wise Content Distribution:** Trends in Netflix content over the years.
+- **Genre Frequency & Popularity Trends:** Analysis of which genres are most frequent and how their popularity evolves.
+- **Popularity Analysis & Outliers:** Investigating the impact of outliers on content popularity.
+- **Content Production Trends:** How content production has evolved over time.

 ---

+## 📁 Files Included:
+- **Netflix EDA .ipynb:** Complete Jupyter Notebook with code, output, and visualizations.
+- **README.md:** Documentation file (this one).

+---

-## 🛠️ Tools Used
+## 🛠️ Tools Used:
 - Python
 - Pandas
 - NumPy